Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 mSecure offers two main plans — “Essentials” and “Premium.”
 For the number of features on offer, both plans are competitively priced when stacked up against the competition, including features such as biometrics, security alerts, and Apple Watch compatibility with even the Essentials plan.

-The biggest caveat to this feature set is whether or not these will be actually included.
+The biggest caveat to this feature set is whether these will be included for you, the end user.
 Some major features (including auto login) are only available through macOS and the Safari browser.
-If you prefer Mac, you’ll get the most out of mSecure from day one.
+If you’re a Mac user, you’ll get the most out of mSecure from day one.
 PC and Android users may want to hold off until those platforms are fully supported.

 Winner: 1Password wins this category, offering a greater choice of plans with more features for more people.